MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 - `SigninLogs | take 10`

-Look at the sign-ins where the Conditional Access was a success
+Look at the sign-ins where the Conditional Access was a success:

 - `SigninLogs | where ConditionalAccessStatus == "success" | project UserDisplayName, ConditionalAccessStatus`

-Count how many successes there have been
+Count number of successes:

 - `SigninLogs | where ConditionalAccessStatus == "success" | project UserDisplayName, ConditionalAccessStatus | count`